sushichop/cordova-plugin-wifi-manager/README.md

 cordova plugin add cordova-plugin-wifi-manager
 ```

+__Notice__

-__Notice__ If you use this plugin for Android 10 or later devices, follow the workaround as below for now.
+When you use this plugin for Android 10 (API level 29) or later, you can connect to the Internet only through your own
+(cordova) app.
+This is due to the specification of new Android API, [WifiNetworkSpecifier](https://developer.android.com/reference/android/net/wifi/WifiNetworkSpecifier).

+If you want to purposely use the deprecated Android API, run the following.

 ```
-cordova plugin add cordova-plugin-wifi-manager@0.2.1 cordova prepare cordova run android --device -- --gradleArg=-PcdvTargetSdkVersion=28
+cordova run android --device -- --gradleArg=-PcdvTargetSdkVersion=28
 ```

 ## Usage